About this website

 If you have any questions or remarks about Visible Learning please contact us or leave a comment.
 If you want to share your own experiences with Visible Learning in your school with other teachers please send us an Email and we will publish your Visible Learning experience on this website.
 I am looking forward to hearing from you!

-Sebastian Waack – Founder of Edkimo.com (CV)
+Sebastian Waack – Founder of Founder of Edkimo.com / Member of

 18 comments on “About this website